 - facilitate support groups for specific types of grievers (widow/ers, bereaved siblings, etc.).

-Lynne will be participating in: VI Annual conference with international participation “Development of palliative care for adults and children” within the framework of the project “Development of the competencies of specialists palliative care”.
+Lynne participated in: VI Annual conference with international participation “Development of palliative care for adults and children” within the framework of the project “Development of the competencies of specialists palliative care”.
 The Conference is sponsored by the Russian Hospice Care Professionals Association under the auspices of World Day for Palliative and Hospice Care and will be conducted on Zoom.
 For more information, Click here.